Previously: The Welcome Home Game.

 What would you do if I told you there was a simple, easy way to make all your wishes come true?
-Because that’s what this Japanese “salt magic” ritual claims to do.
+Because that’s what this Japanese “salt magic” ritual, or shiomajinai, claims to do.
 Surely it must be too good to be true — right?

 Well… yes and no. You know the old adage about being careful what you wish for?
 Keep that in mind here.
 It’s… important.

 I know, I know — we’ve been spending a lot of time (metaphorically) in Japan lately here at TGIMM.
 Maybe it’s because I am badly, badly feeling the cabin fever and Japan was the last place I traveled (all the way back in the spring of 2019!) before All Of This happened.
 Or, maybe it’s just because I’ve recently unearthed a whole bunch of Japanese sources and topics that haven’t been widely covered in English before, so I’m curious to dig deeper.
 Whatever the reason, this one piqued my interest, so… here we are again.
 For the curious, the Japanese term for the ritual is “shiomajinai” (塩まじない), from “shio,” or salt, and “majinai,” which typically refers to a spell, charm, or incantation — or, more broadly, simply magic.

 [Like what you read?
 Check out Dangerous Games To Play In The Dark, available from Chronicle Books now!]